These fizzy stars make a super fun science experiment for kids of all ages. They’re perfect for a preschool space theme or even just because.

 You likely have the bones of this fizzy stars activity in your kitchen or classroom right now.

 If you don’t have some of our little additions, that’s okay!
 Just start with the basics and add on what you can.
+I may get commissions for purchases made through links in this post.

 We used gold and silver glitter, but you can choose whatever color you’d prefer.
 Or leave it out all together if you’re not a big fan of glitter.